Case Studies UX / Systems Design

 1. 01 Research & Discovery

-• Conducted interviews across org layers — yard staff, analysts, and executives
+• Conducted stakeholder interviews across organizational layers: yard staff, operations analysts, and senior executives

-• Evaluated review session flow to identify opportunities to reduce context switching
+• Evaluated the executive review session flow to identify exactly where context switching was breaking the narrative

 3. 03 Template & System Design

-• Built PowerBI layout templates to standardize visual hierarchy and filter placement
+• Built standardized PowerBI layout templates (KPI-on-top grid structures) to enforce visual hierarchy, consistent padding, and predictable filter placement

 4. 04 Governance & Documentation

-• Authored a Notion-based PowerBI design guide covering visualization best practices, naming conventions, and bookmark navigation standards
+• Authored a comprehensive PowerBI Design System Guide covering visualization best practices, naming conventions, chart selection rules, color usage, and bookmark navigation standards

-• Formalized a "Power User" enablement model to decentralize dashboard ownership and support sustainable growth
+• Formalized a "Power User" enablement model to decentralize dashboard ownership and give internal creators the exact parameters they needed to build without requiring constant design oversight

 Results